According to Wikipedia,

 Grand Rapids Community College is known for it's academic work in the following disciplines:

-Grand Rapids Community College's most influential alumni faculty include professors and professionals in the fields of Engineering, Business, and Communications.
+Grand Rapids Community College's most influential alumni include professors and professionals in the fields of Communications, Anthropology, and Physics.
 Here are some of Grand Rapids Community College's most famous alumni: